Maharaja Krishnakumarsinhji Bhavnagar University

-Maharaja Krishnakumarsinhji Bhavnagar University, formerly Bhavnagar University is a state university located in Bhavnagar city in the state of Gujarat in India.
+Maharaja Krishnakumarsinhji Bhavnagar University, formerly Bhavnagar University or MKBU is a state university located in Bhavnagar city in the state of Gujarat in India.
 The university provides teaching and research programs in Arts, Commerce, Science, Medicine, Management, Rural Studies and Law Faculties.

-107 colleges are affiliated with Bhavnagar University.
-University provides teaching with 22 departments, 60 Postgraduate centres, 30 Diploma course-centers and 05 recognized institutes and research centres.
+More than 150 colleges or Institutes are affiliated with Bhavnagar University.
+University provides teaching with 20 departments, 60 Postgraduate centres, 30 Diploma course-centers and 04 recognized institutes and research centres.
+University came into being on 24 May 1978.

-Bhavnagar was the first princely state to merge with the Union of India at the time of independence in 1947 by Maharaja Raol Shri Krishnakumar Sinhji Gohil.
-Bhavnagar University came into being on 24 May 1979.
 Its land-estate area is 269 acres.

 Academics

 Research activities are carried out in the areas of Social Sciences, History, Nano-Technology, Marine Ecology, Intellectual Property Rights and its Management and Entrepreneurship.

 The following Centres for Excellence and cells are engaged in research and consultancy services: